tensorlayer/TensorLayer/README.md

 	| TensorFlow  	| 2530 images/s | 18075 words/s | 58181 words/s |

-TensorLayer stands at a unique spot of the library landscape.
+TensorLayer stands at a unique spot in the library landscape.
 Other wrapper libraries like Keras and TFLearn also provide high-level abstractions.
 They, however, often mask the underlying engine from users, which make them hard to customize and fine-tune.
 On the contrary, TensorLayer APIs are generally flexible and transparent.
 Users often find it easy to start with the examples and tutorials of TensorLayer, and then dive